tildetown/rodo/README.md

 ## Legend

-`Items marked like this` are commands for running on the command line
+`Items marked like this` are instructions for running on the command line

 **Items marked like this** are keywords, buttons, variables or specific files/folders